 Your acupuncturist may also provide suggests on diet, exercise, or recommend herbal products.

-At AIM, our practitioners may also include tuning forks, electrical current/TENS, essential oils, yoga or Thai massage, and cold laser as part of their treatments.
+At AIM, our practitioners may also include tuning forks, electrical stimulation/TENS, essential oils, or Thai massage, and cold laser as part of their treatments.